-This means at least two different Torinos for Starsky, one probably 1974, and the other 1976.
+This means at least two different Torinos for Starsky, and since the real cars were 1975 and 1976 models, one could claim Starsky bought his first striped tomato very early in 1975 (the pilot is set around February/March 1975) and the second in February 1977, after the events of The Set-Up.
 The latter famously took some of the bullets Gunther had meant for Starsky and Hutch in the show’s finale, Sweet Revenge.
-Whether the Torino gets fixed or not has always been as important a plot point in post-series fan fiction as whether Hutch shaves his mustache or not.
+Whether the Torino gets fixed or not after that has always been as important a plot point in post-series fan fiction as whether Hutch shaves his mustache or not.
 Which means, very important!

 For car enthusiasts, starskytorino.com is a great place for further reading about the cars used in the show and the differences between them, as well as exploring several decades’ worth of Gran Torino worship, and admiring all the restored, rebuilt, or rescued cars – or why not check if there’s a Starsky car somewhere near you?

 On that note, I just learned there’s one somewhere in Finland, too!
 Never heard of it before, but then the cars aren’t the reason I love this show so much…

 PS.
 I’ve added a What’s New page to the top menu, so you can see at a glance what’s new in the blog.
 Also, what’s in the plans next.
 (2019-07-16)